SSchwartz214/event_mapper_api/README.md

 ## Description

-This is the backend API[Event Mapper](https://event-mapper-fe.herokuapp.com/), an app that locates and displays events hosted by Ticket Master on a map.
+This is the backend API that supplies [Event Mapper](https://event-mapper-fe.herokuapp.com/), an app that locates and displays events hosted by Ticket Master on a map.
 The user then can add events to their watchlist to view and purchase tickets for at a later date.

 ## Rails version: 5.1.6